strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 ---
-title: Deploy to production with Update Readiness
+title: Deploy to production with Desktop Analytics
 description: Start and monitor the production deployment ms.prod: w10 ms.mktglfcycl: manage